-Voices was composed thanks to the Minnesota (now American) Composers Forum's Composers Commissioning Program, and first performed by author of the poetry Nancy Cox, soprano, and guitarist Timothy Burris.
-On a whim, I picked these particular poems out of Nancy's oeuvre because they all began with "I." Her blend of fantasy and reality appealed to me, and I made frequent use of word painting: "waves" of notes for water and wind, for example, and sharply plucked minor seconds for the mermaid's painful steps.
-Special thanks are due Tim Burris for his invaluable guidance in writing for the guitar.
+Voices was composed thanks to the Minnesota Composers Forum's Composers Commissioning Program, and first performed by the author of the poetry, Nancy Cox.
+On a whim, I picked these particular poems out of Nancy's ouvre because they all began with "I." Her blend of fantasy and reality appealed to me, and I made frequent use of word painting: "waves" of notes for water and wind, for example, and sharply plueked minor seconds for the mermaid's painful steps.